Trump's Plan to Eliminate Income Tax: 7 Things to Know Now

 Profit and prosper with the best of expert advice - straight to your e-mail.

-But while eliminating income tax may sound appealing, some of its consequences might make you reconsider.
+But while eliminating income tax might sound appealing, some of its consequences might make you reconsider.

 Income taxes brought in about $2.7 trillion to the federal government in 2025, according to the U.S. Treasury.
 That amount towers over tariff revenues of only $257 billion raised this year.
-So, a big question is how the U.S. government would make up the difference.
+A big question is how the U.S. government would make up the difference.

-Something else to consider is that for every nation to which the U.S. imposes a tariff on imports, each of those nations could impose a retaliatory tariff on U.S. exports.
-That means some consumer goods might be priced out of buying range or not available on the market at all.
+Something else to consider is that for every country to which the U.S. imposes a tariff on imports, each of those nations could impose a retaliatory tariff on U.S. exports.
+That means some consumer goods might be priced out of buying range or not available on the market.
 Depending on what product you have your sights on, that could put a crimp in your shopping budget.

 Basically, if Trump eliminates federal income tax, the fallout would likely be wide-ranging and could have profound impacts on everyday life.
 Here are seven key things you need to know.